 Call for Papers

-The Association of Children’s Residential Centers seeks presentations for its 65th Annual Conference, to be held August 3-6, 2021.
-We are hopeful that travel and gathering in August will be safe and welcomed for many, however knowing there are factors that may keep us apart, we will also be offering our presentations virtually.
+The Association of Children’s Residential Centers seeks presentations for its 66th Annual Conference, to be held July 18-22, 2022.
+We are hopeful that travel and gathering will be safe and welcomed for many, however knowing there are factors that may keep us apart, we will also be offering our presentations virtually.
 For this reason, ACRC is seeking abstract submissions from presenters willing to present live: in-person, virtually, or in either format.
 We also offer a robust poster presentation session both in person and virtually.
 Presenters with the voice of lived experience and/or who reflect the diversity of the populations we serve are especially encouraged to submit.

 Please review these suggested themes which ACRC’s program committee requests be the focus of submissions:

 - Racial Equity.
 Address racial inequity, social justice, and system transformations; develop objectives to reduce and eliminate disproportionality and disparities in child welfare, education, mental health, housing, juvenile and criminal justice systems.

 - Innovation.
 Show how we are determining, executing, and evaluating quality innovations while meeting individual needs; share innovative practices inside the milieu and extended into homes/community; explain the beneficial use of technology and creative, effective practices developed as a result of the global pandemic but kept in place due to the positive impact and outcomes.

 - Uncompromised Access.
 Examine our pathways to care, recognizing barriers, stigmas, gatekeepers, and opportunities.

 - Voice.
 Hear and incorporate the voice of lived experience as we reexamine our internal policies and practices, such as restraint, points and levels, relational interactions, innovative practices, and therapeutic goals.